Lucifer (2019 Indian film): Development

 Murali and Prithviraj narrated the final draft of the screenplay to Mohanlal on 26 March 2018 on the sets of Odiyan.
 Mohanlal liked the script and agreed to go ahead with shooting.
-Location scouting began in April 2018.
 In June, Mohanlal told The Times of India that the film would be shot in Kerala, Mumbai, and in a foreign location.
 The team was finalising the locations in Thiruvananthapuram by the end of the month.
 Prithviraj disclosed in a channel podcast that filming would begin on 18 July.
 This was later updated to 16 July.
-Close to the beginning of shooting the film, Prithviraj hinted the film deals with politics.
-However, he said "it's a not a movie about politics but the story happens with politics in the background".
+Near to the beginning of filming, Prithviraj hinted that the film deals with politics.
+However, he revealed that "it's a not a film about politics but the story happens with politics in the background".
 The names of the technical crew were revealed in July when the first poster was released.
 It carries the tagline "blood, brotherhood, betrayal".